-A Japanese company in the Netherlands appointed their first European CEO (pervious CEOs were Japanese).
+A Japanese company abroad appointed their first non-Japanese CEO (previous CEOs were Japanese).
 This person, let’s call him John, had only worked for American and European companies previously.
 Soon after his appointment, the amount of information shared with Japan started to decrease.
 The HQ in Japan and Japanese expatriates working with John had to constantly ask him for information.
-They felt that they did not know exactly what was John working on and did not understand why he was not more open.
+They felt that they did not know exactly what John was working on and did not understand why he was not more open.
 Meanwhile, John was growing more and more frustrated about what he felt was micromanagement.
 He said: “As long as my numbers are good, and they are, why don’t you just let me do my work!
-I know the European market well and we have been improving our market share since I joined.”
+I know the local market well and we have been improving our market share since I joined.”
 The relationship between John and the Japanese HQ deteriorated and the company eventually let him go.

-This example illustrates the differences in reporting and information sharing expected in Japan and in Europe.
-For Europeans who are used to working independently, being asked to report regularly or having the feeling that someone is watching what we are doing, can, sometimes, be perceived as micromanagement.
+This example illustrates the differences in reporting and information sharing expected in Japan and in the West.
+For Americans or Europeans who are used to working independently, being asked to report regularly or having the feeling that someone is watching what we are doing, can, sometimes, be perceived as micromanagement.
 The higher we are in the hierarchy, the more autonomy we expect.

-If the new CEO had been Japanese instead of European, he would naturally have kept reporting regularly and automatically to HQ.
-There is a word in Japanese language which explains this very well: Horenso.
-Literally it means spinach but in business it is the contraction of three words:
+If the new CEO had been Japanese instead, he would naturally have kept reporting regularly and automatically to HQ.
+There is a word in the Japanese language that explains this very well: Horenso.
+Literally, it means spinach but in business, it is the contraction of three words:

 - Hokoku: to report